 Creating hyperlinks

 When you type text (such as a website addresses or URL) that can be used as a hyperlink, and then press the spacebar or the Enter key, LibreOffice automatically creates the hyperlink and applies formatting to the text (usually a color and underlining).
-If this does not happen, you can enable this feature by going to Tools > AutoCorrect Options > Options on the main menu bar and selecting the URL Recognition option.
+If this does not happen, you can enable this feature by going to Tools > AutoCorrect Options > Options on the menu bar and selecting the URL Recognition option.

-If you do not want LibreOffice to convert a specific URL to a hyperlink, go to Edit > Undo Insert on the main menu bar, or press Ctrl+Z immediately after the formatting has been applied, or place the cursor in the hyperlink, right-click, and select Remove Hyperlink from the context menu.
+If you do not want LibreOffice to convert a specific URL to a hyperlink, go to Edit > Undo Insert on the menu bar, or press Ctrl+Z immediately after the formatting has been applied, or place the cursor in the hyperlink, right-click, and select Remove Hyperlink from the context menu.

 Tip

+To change the color of hyperlinks, go to Tools > Options > LibreOffice > Appearance, scroll to Unvisited links and/or Visited links, pick the new colors and click OK.
+Caution: this will change the color for all hyperlinks in all components of LibreOffice; this may not be what you want.